 - Simple to make.
 Even with this creamy chicken noodle soup recipe being made from scratch, it is so easy to follow and comes together quickly!
 The flavor is phenomenal, so much better than canned soup!

 - Versatile.
 This homemade chicken soup recipe is not one that you have to follow to a T. You can add, subtract and substitute any ingredients you like!
-You can also adjust the seasonings and spices to your liking making it perfect if you’re looking for a versatile soup to add to your weeknight meals.
+You can also adjust the seasonings and spices to your liking, making it perfect if you’re looking for a great soup to add to your weeknight meals.

 - Kid-friendly.
 For those of you with fussy eaters, fear not!
 This creamy chicken noodle soup is one that both you and your kids will love!
 The flavors are simple and mild.
 Plus, it’s a great way to sneak some veggies in too.

 - Chicken: I like to use boneless, skinless chicken breast cooked right in the broth and then shredded.
 If you prefer cubed chicken, you can cut your chicken in squares before cooking.
 Just keep an eye on them, as the cooking time will be quicker than using a whole breast.

 - Noodles: Egg noodles are a fundamental ingredient in chicken noodle soup.
 The texture and even shape make the soup as much as the chicken does.
 I used extra wide egg noodles to add more substance, but any kind will do.

 - Vegetables: Carrots, celery, and onion are the traditional vegetables used in this soup recipe.
 Feel free to add other vegetables as desired, like mushrooms or spinach, for example.

 - Creamy broth: The broth is the base of this creamy chicken noodle.
 You can use homemade chicken broth if you have any on hand or opt for low-sodium chicken broth from your grocery store.
 To make this soup creamy, you will need some milk and flour to give it a thicker consistency.